 If the above methods are unsuccessful in stopping spraying behaviour, your veterinarian may recommend medications.

-There are several anti-anxiety medications available which can help reduce or eliminate spraying behaviour in cats.
+There are several anti-anxiety medications available that can help reduce or eliminate spraying behaviour in cats.
 Some of these drugs have contraindications, and therefore it is advisable you speak to your veterinarian about possible side effects before using them so you can weigh up the pros and cons.

 If the problem persists speak to your veterinarian about seeking specialist help from a feline behaviourist.